clusterfudge/silica/tests/integration/sync_client/README.md

 - No-op when already in sync
 - Tombstone tracking via manifest

+## Test Philosophy

+These are **true integration tests** - they test the full stack:
+- Real HTTP requests via `httpx`
+- Real MemoryProxyClient (not mocked)
+- Real FastAPI application (memory proxy)
+- Real S3 storage (via moto, LocalStack, or actual S3)
+- Real authentication flow

+**We do NOT mock the memory proxy service.** If the service isn't running, tests skip with a helpful message.

+This approach:
+- ✅ Tests actual HTTP communication
+- ✅ Catches real integration issues
+- ✅ Validates complete workflows
+- ✅ Ensures client and server are compatible
+- ❌ Requires service to be running
+- ❌ Slower than pure unit tests

+For unit tests with mocks, see `tests/developer/test_memory_sync.py`.

 ## Environment Variables

 | Variable | Default | Purpose |